Tuition Costs and Student Fees

 International graduate students are required to purchase the Student Health Plan insurance at a cost of approximately $970, to be paid before registering for the first semester classes.
 An exemption to this requirement may be granted if certain information is provided by your country's Embassy.
-For more information on this requirement and possible exemption, visit the International Students Office.
+For more information on this requirement and possible exemption, visit International Students & Scholar Services.

 Part-Time Graduate Students: For a part-time student who is a Minnesota resident, but without a graduate assistantship , tuition and students fees are approximately $350/credit.
 This increases to approximately $520/credit for non-residents, including international students.

 Estimated Living Expenses

 Expenses unique to the St. Cloud area are listed below.
 The range of expenses is based on more and less frugal lifestyles.
 The lower rent assumes a roommate, the higher does not.
 The combined tuition and student fee rate is for a full-time graduate student.

 Size of Assistantships: We provide all full-time graduate students in exercise science or special studies with a minimum of a half-time graduate assistantship; $5,000/school year.
 Depending on the availability of additional funding, this can be increased to as much as $10,000/school year for a full-time assistantship .
 Graduate assistantships are awarded yearly, for a total of no more than two years.

 More detailed information and assistantship applications are available at Graduate Assistantship.